basho/basho_docs/content/riak/kv/2.1.3/_reference-links.md

 [use ref strong consistency]: /riak/2.1.3/using/reference/strong-consistency
 [use ref jmx]: /riak/kv/2.1.3/using/reference/jmx
 [use ref obj del]: /riak/kv/2.1.3/using/reference/object-deletion/
+[use ref v3 mdc]: /riak/kv/2.1.3/using/reference/v3-multi-datacenter
+[use ref v2 mdc]: /riak/kv/2.1.3/using/reference/v2-multi-datacenter

 ### Cluster Admin

+[use admin index]: /riak/kv/2.1.3/using/admin/
-[use admin commands]: /riak/kv/2.1.3/using/admin/commands
+[use admin commands]: /riak/kv/2.1.3/using/admin/commands/
-[use admin riak cli]: /riak/kv/2.1.3/using/admin/riak-cli
+[use admin riak cli]: /riak/kv/2.1.3/using/admin/riak-cli/
-[use admin riak-admin]: /riak/kv/2.1.3/using/admin/riak-admin
+[use admin riak-admin]: /riak/kv/2.1.3/using/admin/riak-admin/
-[use admin riak control]: /riak/kv/2.1.3/using/admin/riak-control
+[use admin riak control]: /riak/kv/2.1.3/using/admin/riak-control/

 ### Cluster Operations